 Pronoun Spotting Error Rules

-In this article, we are going to share with you all the rules which are beneficial for competitive exams like SSC, MTS, CGL, NDA, HSSC, CDS, UPSC, and many more that help you achieve your dream job.
-Here are some most important rules about pronouns.
+The grammar chapters can seem arduous without a unique approach to them.
+It can be boring to learn the rules to speak or write grammatically correct sentences.
+But now it is for all who want to learn English.
+In this article we are going to share with you all the rules which are beneficial for competitive exams like SSC, MTS, CGL, NDA, HSSC, CDS, UPSC and many more that help you achieve your dream job.
+Here are some most important rules about the pronouns.
 If you don’t know anything about pronouns.
-Here you can learn types of pronouns with profound explanations and examples.
+Here you can learn types of pronouns with profound explanation and examples.

 Rule no. 1 the first rule which is very important according to an exam’s perspective is the rule of 123 and 231 Rule of pronoun.
 This is a very common rule in the exams that stands for multiple questions in competitive exams.